phitecus/kzfilter/README.md

 ### Long Term Relation.py

-This code finds the relationship between long-term trend of O3 and wind direction.
+This code finds the relationship between long-term trend of O3 and primary pollutants data (NO2 and SO2).

 It will save graphs into Long Term Result folder.